===================

 docker devops

 I’ve been quite vocal about my opinions on development environments and automating the creation of them on this blog and elsewhere.
-Boiling it down to the 2 points I feel most strongly about it would be;
+Boiling it down to the two points I feel most strongly about:

 1. Always develop in a production-like environment